dorabiro/EELibrary/README.md

 # EELibrary
-This virtual library made for beginner electrical engineers
+This virtual library made for electrical engineers